fermmm/boilerplate-typescript-react-redux-webpack/README.md

-# Starting template (voilerplate) for a front end Typescript + react project.
+# Starting template (voilerplate) for a front end Typescript + React project.

 Comes with:
  - **Typescript**
 - **React**
 - **Redux**
 - **React-Router**
-- **TSLint custom coded rules that bans: "any", "object" and all practices to avoid typing**
+- **TSLint custom coded rules that bans: "any", "object" and other practices to avoid typing**
 - **TSLint errors are also displayed in the console as compile errors**
 - **CSS Modules**
 - **SASS**